dreyescairo/DGM2760/README.md

  # DGM2760
-Repository for all DGM2760 assignments.
+Repository for all DGM2760 assignments by David Reyes-Cairo